 Fringe theatre is theatre on a smaller scale, but the old saying that ‘good things come in small packages’ most certainly applies here.
 I’ve visited many theatre venues outside of the West End and often been pleasantly surprised by what I’ve found there in return.
 I think one of my first fringe theatre trips was to the Pleasance Theatre in Islington, having been invited along to a new play which had a short run there.
 Co-produced by SimG Productions and directed by the company’s founder Simon Greiff, the 90-minute play had a cast of just three which included the playwright and was only able to actually be staged thanks to donations received through the crowd funding site WeFund.com.
 It was a great little piece of work which was both dark and humorous…and which I would probably never have even known about, let alone gone to see, if I hadn’t had my attention drawn to it.
 Therein lies the problem.

-There are certain fringe venues in London which have a reputation for staging work of a very high standard and are well-known because of it: the Southwark Playhouse, Menier Chocolate Factory, Union Theatre, St James Theatre, Upstairs at The Gatehouse are a few such examples.
+There are certain fringe venues in London that have a reputation for staging work of a very high standard and are well-known because of it: the Southwark Playhouse, Menier Chocolate Factory, Union Theatre, St James Theatre, Upstairs at The Gatehouse are a few such examples.
 There are many others though of which theatre fans are not so aware of, and as such, work which should be seen can sometimes be missed.

 Theatre is everywhere in London, and you can find it in the most random of places.
 For instance, I was at a hair salon in West London just last week to be a hair model along with my sister.
 In conversation with the guy who was being trained as a colourist, it came up that he moonlighted as an actor and was soon to be appearing in a small fringe theatre production at Theatro Technis.